shalomthegreat/shalomthegreat.github.io/_tabs/about.md

 In late 2017, I asked God to open doors for me to pursue my passion.
 It wasn't long after, a family friend introduced me to his development team and business colleagues.
 What started out as a website make-over ended in an opportunity to work for their [software company](https://duplimark.com) in early 2018.

 During my time there, I was able to develop real-world experience with .NET and C#, building applications for web and mobile.
-That was the fuel I needed to spark my passion.
-My reputation for quick and efficient work, bug-free code, and task management, landed me a lead role.
+My reputation for quick and efficient work, bug-free code, and efficient task management landed me a lead role.
 By 2019, our team of three devs was so efficient we built a ground-up social media app for Android and iOS in only three months.

 # Achievement unlocked...